Last Updated on20 minutes to read

 As you may have noticed, even where specific reward program types have been used, there is integration with other types of reward programs.
 It can difficult to exclusively use only one type.
 A combination of the different types will achieve more desirable results as we have already seen.

-What customer incentive programs are producing the greatest ROI for companies?
+What customer incentive programs provide the greatest ROI?

 In this section, we will look at some of the highest performing customer reward programs.
 You could learn a thing or two that you can implement in your own program.